onu-ui/onu-ui/docs/guide/index.md

 ## <i i-carbon-user-favorite-alt-filled /> Contributing

-Developers interested in contributing should read the [Code of Conduct](https://github.com/onu-ui/onu-ui/blob/main/CODE_OF_CONDUCT.md) and the [Contributing Guide](https://github.com/onu-ui/onu-ui/blob/main/CONTRIBUTING.md).
+Developers interested in contributing should read the [Contributing Guide](https://github.com/onu-ui/onu-ui/blob/main/CONTRIBUTING.md).

 Thank you to all the people who already contributed to Onu UI!